AlexDjangoX/backend-worksheet/README.md

 ```

 5. ❓ **Explain the fundamental concept of Next.js Server Actions.
-How do they differ from standard API routes in Next.js?
+How do they differ from standard API routes in Next.js?(✅)
 Provide a high-level overview of how Server Actions allow you to handle complex server-side logic efficiently in a Next.js application.**

 ```

 📝 Nest.js Server Actions differ fundamentally in that you do not have to write any routes.
-Functions are defined on the server side code base, then can be imported into client side components and executed on the client side, but the functions are fired server side.
+Functions are defined on the server side code base, then can be imported into client side components and executed on the client side, but the functions are fired server side.(✅)

 - no explicit server creation
 - no explicit routing